eduardojdiniz/Buzznauts/README.md

 [here](https://github.com/duecredit/duecredit/blob/master/duecredit/stub.py),
 under the name `stub.py`).

-In addition, you will want to provide a digital object identifier (DOI) to the article you want people to cite.
+In addition, we will want to provide a digital object identifier (DOI) to the article we want people to cite.

 TODO